beyond-code-github/beyond-code-github.github.io/_posts/2015-11-22-abstractions-repetition-discovery.md

 It doesn't really matter how many list-based stories are on the backlog, neither does it matter how many lists we may end up having to write in the coming weeks.
 The fact is, the time spent writing the lists is always going to pale in insignificance compared to the amount of time we spend maintaining that code over the coming months and years.

 Code is by definition write once, maintain many, and so it stands to reason that time spent increasing code quality and maintainability will almost always be more valuable than time spent reducing future keystrokes.
 As a rule of thumb, you should never implement an abstraction purely to save you time coding future features.
-That's not to say you shouldn't aim to improve you methods, but you should make sure to balance it with other concerns.
+That's not to say you shouldn't aim to improve your methods, but you should make sure to balance it with other concerns.

 #### Logic vs Intent